 During this course, we’ll walk through a step-by-step design process that you can apply to your own projects.
 You’ll learn how to customize your visualization for your audience; choose the right chart for your message; declutter your visuals so that viewers’ attention is focused on the data; reinforce your branding with custom color palettes and typography; and increase accessibility by ensuring that your visuals are legible for people with color vision deficiencies.
 Finally, you’ll learn to tell a story through dark colors (saturation), explicit titles, and call-out boxes (annotations).

 The vast majority of lessons are software-agnostic.
 In other words, these universal best practices can be applied to any software program.
 I've also included a few software how-to tutorials, like how to find your custom color codes with an eyedropper or how to decipher your fonts with a free website.

 Bonus!
-You'll hear from me AND from several guest experts.
+You'll hear from me AND guest experts.
 The guest experts work in a variety of different industries and they specialize in a variety of different software programs.